The ASEE Southeastern Section awards three distinct teaching awards at its Annual Conference:

 Award

-The award includes a $1,000 cash prize and an award certificate presented at the Awards Ceremony at the ASEE Southeastern Section Annual Conference.
+The award is in the form of an award plaque presented during the Awards Ceremony at the ASEE Southeastern Section’s Annual Conference.

 Eligibility